egoboo/egoboo/Readme.txt

 GENERAL INFORMATION
 -------------------
-Please read the updated game manual (It's located in main egoboo folder as a .PDF document).
+Please read the updated game manual (It's located in egoboo/doc as a .PDF document).
 For those who dont know it, PDF documents are opened by any PDF Reader which can be downloaded for free from: http://www.foxitsoftware.com/downloads/